KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Discussion

 \subsubsection{Connection to \klbss{}}

-Based on the decomposition in previous section, it may not yet be clear where \klbss{} comes from, because \klbss{} leverages information in $\signaltwo$ instead of $\signalltwo$ (cf. Section~\ref{sec:main:analysis}).
-This is because using $\signalltwo$ leads to an extra dependence of $n\gtrsim \sps / (\signalone\vee \signalltwo)$.
-To avoid this, we will make slight sacrifice on the signal by considering a further decomposition of KL divergence, from which \klbss{} arises.
+Based on the KL decomposition in \eqref{eq:disc:interpret1}, it may not yet be clear where \klbss{} exactly comes from, because \klbss{} leverages information in $\signaltwo$ instead of $\signalltwo$ (cf. Section~\ref{sec:disc:analysis}).
+Using $\signalltwo$ leads to Vanilla \klbss{}, introduced in Section~\ref{sec:prac:mip} for computational purposes.
+It turns out there is a subtle interplay between the sparsity $s$ and the signal $\signalltwo$ that ever so slightly degrades the performance of Vanilla \klbss{} in a minimax sense, although on average it typically outperforms \klbss{} as demonstrated in Section~\ref{sec:expt}.
+We postpone further analysis of Vanilla \klbss{} to Appendix~\ref{app:klbssv}, where we will see that using $\signalltwo$ leads to an extra dependence of $n\gtrsim \sps / (\signalone\vee \signalltwo)$ in the sample complexity, which is mainly due to the error in matrix estimation.
+To avoid this, \klbss{} makes a slight sacrifice on the signal by considering a finer decomposition of KL divergence.

-\begin{remark} The reason for the extra dependence under $\signalltwo$ is mainly due to the error in matrix estimation.
-For details, see Appendix~\ref{app:klbssv}. \end{remark}